edgexfoundry/device-onvif-camera/doc/auto-discovery.md

 [AppCustom]
 # The target ethernet interface for multicast discovering
 DiscoveryEthernetInterface = "eth0"
-# The Secret Path of the default credentials to use for devices
+# The Secret Name of the default credentials to use for devices
-DefaultSecretPath = "credentials001"
+DefaultSecretName = "credentials001"
 # Select which discovery mechanism(s) to use
 DiscoveryMode = "both" # netscan, multicast, or both
 # List of IPv4 subnets to perform netscan discovery on, in CIDR format (X.X.X.X/Y)